resources > Additional Roles > Curación

 1. El mercado de consultas es inherentemente joven en The Graph y existe el riesgo de que su APY (Rentabilidad anualizada) sea más bajo de lo esperado debido a la dinámica del mercado que recién está empezando.

 2. Curation Fee - when a curator signals GRT on a subgraph, they incur a 1% curation tax.
-This fee is burned and the rest is deposited into the reserve supply of the bonding curve.
+This fee is burned.

 4. Un subgrafo puede fallar debido a un error.
 Un subgrafo fallido no acumula tarifas de consulta.
 Como resultado, tendrás que esperar hasta que el desarrollador corrija el error e implemente una nueva versión.